-Which teams have previous experience at Zandvoort?
-Which teams didn’t exist last time F1 visited the Netherlands?
+Which teams have the most previous experience at Zandvoort?
+Which teams didn’t exist when F1 visited the Netherlands in the 1980s?
 Here’s everything you need to know about each team’s history at the Dutch Grand Prix!

 If you trace the Mercedes team’s roots back through its various buyers over the years, you get to Tyrrell, who competed in Formula 1 from 1970 through to 1998, when the team became BAR.
 The Tyrrell team scored a 1-2 finish at the event in 1973, with Jackie Stewart leading home Francois Cevert.
 It’s the only time the team had a podium finish at Zandvoort.
 They’d pick up points at the Dutch Grand Prix only three more times, with fifth place finishes in 1976 and 1980, and sixth for Michele Alboreto in 1983.

-Mercedes themselves have raced in the Dutch Grand Prix once, in 1955.
+Mercedes themselves raced in the Dutch Grand Prix only once prior to 2021, in 1955.
 They scored a 1-2 finish on that day, with Juan Manuel Fangio leading home Stirling Moss.
 The Dutch Grand Prix was the first event since the 1955 Le Mans disaster, an event which led to Mercedes pulling out of Formula 1 and not returning as a factory team until 2010.
+On their Dutch Grand Prix return in 2021, the Mercedes was not a match for Max Verstappen’s Red Bull.
+Lewis Hamilton and Valtteri Bottas qualified in second and third respectively and went on to finish in the same positions.
+Hamilton stole the fastest lap of the race from his team-mate on the final lap.

 McLaren have competed in every running of the Dutch Grand Prix since 1966.
-They were the team in form at the track when F1 was last here, having taken 1-2 finishes in both the 1984 and 1985.
+They were the team in form at the end of the track’s first stint on the F1 calendar, having taken 1-2 finishes in both the 1984 and 1985.
 Alain Prost won for the team in 1984, while Niki Lauda took the final victory of his career in a McLaren at the 1985 Dutch Grand Prix.
 The team’s first win at the track came in 1976, when James Hunt took the honours.
 McLaren had a further two podium finishes at the track – third places for Emerson Fittipaldi in 1974 and for John Watson in 1983.

 The original Renault team were present in F1 for every Dutch Grand Prix since 1977.
 During that time they had sixteen entries, with only three of those not resulting in a DNF.
 While Patrick Tambay finished sixth in the 1984 event, Renault’s best days at the track came before then, with Rene Arnoux finishing as runner-up in 1980 and Alain Prost winning for the team at Zandvoort in 1981.
 It was Prost’s second Grand Prix victory.